dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ##### App does not integrate ADAL

-* The authority must  be set to the desired environment where AAD accounts have been configured.
+* The authority must  be set to the desired environment where Azure AD accounts have been set up.

 * SkipBroker must be set to true.

 ##### App integrates ADAL

-* The authority must be set to the desired environment where AAD accounts have been configured.
+* The authority must be set to the desired environment where Azure AD accounts have been set up.

 * Client ID must be set to the app's client ID.

 * `NonBrokerRedirectURI` should be set to a valid redirect URI for the app.
-    * Or `urn:ietf:wg:oauth:2.0:oob` must be configured as a valid AAD redirect URI.
+    * Or `urn:ietf:wg:oauth:2.0:oob` must be set up as a valid Azure AD redirect URI.

 * SkipBroker must be set to false (or be absent)

-* AAD must be configured to accept the broker redirect URI.
+* Azure AD must be set up to accept the broker redirect URI.

-##### App integrates ADAL but does not support the AAD Authenticator app
+##### App integrates ADAL but does not support the Azure AD Authenticator app

-* The authority must be set to the desired environment where AAD accounts have been configured.
+* The authority must be set to the desired environment where Azure AD accounts have been set up.

 * Client ID must be set to the app's client ID.

 * `NonBrokerRedirectURI` must be set to a valid redirect URI for the app.

-    * Or `urn:ietf:wg:oauth:2.0:oob` should be configured as a valid AAD redirect URI.
+    * Or `urn:ietf:wg:oauth:2.0:oob` should be set up as a valid Azure AD redirect URI.

-### How to enable logging in the SDK
+### Logging in the SDK

 Logging is done through the `java.util.logging` framework.
 To receive the logs, set up global logging as described in the [Java technical guide](http://docs.oracle.com/javase/6/docs/technotes/guides/logging/overview.html).
 Depending on the app, `App.onCreate` is usually the best place  to initiate logging.
-Please note that Log messages are keyed by the class name, which may be obfuscated.
+Please note that Log messages are keyed by the class name, which might be obfuscated.

 ##Multi-identity
 By default, the Intune App SDK will apply policy  to the app as a whole.
 Multi-Identity is a MAM feature which can be enabled to apply a policy on a per-identity level.
 This requires significantly more app participation than other MAM features.
 The app is required to inform the app SDK when it intends to change the active identity, the SDK will also notify the app when an identity change is required.
 Currently, only one managed identity is supported.
 Once the user enrolls the device or the app, the SDK uses this identity and considers it the primary managed identity.
 Other users in the app will be treated as unmanaged with unrestricted policy settings.

 Note that an identity is simply defined as a string.
-Identities are case-insensitive and requests to the SDK for an identity may not return the same casing that was originally used when setting the identity.
+Identities are case-insensitive and requests to the SDK for an identity might not return the same casing that was originally used when setting the identity.

 ###Enabling multi-identity
 By default, all apps are considered to be single-identity apps.
 An app declares that it is multi-identity aware by placing the following meta-data in the Android manifest.